../

 hello, beautiful world

-Here, the first line represents the output of the original function, the second line shows the output after being hooked, and the final line displays the output after restoration.
+The first line is the original function's output, the second line is the output after being hooked, and the last line is the output after restoration.